reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/2 - Values.md

 This chapter uses the notion of a reason to provide a general characterization of value.
 Value is often taken to be interchangeable with "The Good", which is treated as distinct from "The Right".
-In general, it has distorted our thinking about the relation between rightness and other values.
 The Good concerns what we have reason to desire, whereas The Right concerns what we have reason to do.
 The emphasis on "The Good" has had a distoring effect on thinking about value in general.
 In general, it has distorted our thinking about the relation between rightness and other values.